Secret Story 7 (Portuguese season): Gabriela

 Gabriela is 23 years old, comes from the Algarve and is a dancer and actress.
-He studied dance at the Olga Roriz Company and film and television, at the Nicholas Breyner Academy.
-He likes to skate and everything to do with dance.
+She studied dance at the Olga Roriz Company and film and television, at the Nicholas Breyner Academy.
+She likes to skate and everything to do with dance.
 She defines herself as shy and passionate, a relentless and sentimental romantic.
-He says that Caesar is the love of his life, but he can not imagine what it will be like to live with him under the same roof.
+She says that César is the love of her life, but she can not imagine what it will be like to live with him under the same roof.
 She was evicted on Day 85.